 The new legislation transposes into Hungarian law the amendment of Directive 2011/16/EU on the reporting obligations of digital platforms (DAC7 Directive).
 The DAC7 data reporting imposes data reporting obligations on companies operating digital platforms, covering the 'active sellers' and their so-called 'relevant activities'.
 The activities covered by the data reporting are real estate rental, personal services, the supply of goods, and the hiring of means of transport.
-The law enters into force from 1 January 2023.
+The law entered into force from 1 January 2023.
 The data reporting period is one calendar year, and the first DAC7 reporting must be made to the tax authority by 31 January 2024.

 Under a Hungarian trust contract, the settlor entrusts the trustee to manage (in its own name but for the benefit for the beneficiary) the assets, rights, and receivables (trust asset) transformed thereto by the settlor.
 A trust contract cannot have a term longer than 50 years.